yinso/validac/README.md

 }
 ```

-> Note - be sure to use the right combinators for `.isa` testing, as some combinators generates new values, and it's the new values that has the right type.
+> `.isa` is only available on validators that are based on `IsaValidator<T>` type to ensure that you can use it appropriately for type-guard purposes, as other types of `Validator` might generate new values instead of retaining the old values.

 ### `.assert(v : any) : T`